8 Best Protein Powders, How to Use Them, FAQs and More

 These lawsuits allege that many companies use a practice called “amino spiking,” meaning that they use cheap filler amino acids like glycine, leucine and taurine and then count these amino acids toward the total protein content on the label.
 The problem is that these amino acids are incomplete proteins and don’t contain the same health benefits as the complete proteins found in organic protein powder.

 So how can you skip the scams and make sure you’re getting the best bang for your buck?
-Take a closer look at the ingredients label, and skip the supplements that add extra amino acids or fillers like maltodextrin or artificial sweeteners.
+Take a closer look at the ingredients label, and skip the supplements that add extra amino acids or fillers or artificial sweeteners.

 Instead, opt for naturally sweetened protein powders with minimal ingredients, and be sure to always purchase from reputable retailers to get the best protein powders.